OpenSteamClient/OpenSteamClient/README.md

 Clone by running `git clone -b c#-remake --single-branch https://github.com/OpenSteamClient/opensteamclient.git --recursive` Compile and run by going into OpenSteamClient and running `dotnet run -v:m`.
 Occasionally updates break existing repos, just delete the whole repo and reclone if that happens.

+## Testing
+If you decide to test OSC, you should report issues in GitHub issues.
+There's also a [Discord server](https://discord.gg/Vrk6sZfh9u), where you can discuss OpenSteamClient and related projects.

 # Screenshots
 Nothing for now.